Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Training Topology

-- •Stage 4: Online learning via bandit updates (optional).
+- -Stage 4: Online learning via bandit updates (optional).
+Event-driven MLOps enables continuous customization, monitoring, drift control, and feedback loops.

 Deployment Profiles